shaun6125/code-institute-major-project-1/README.md

 Whenever I thought that a page was finished, I deployed it to "**GitHub Pages**".

-All my commits and project be found here [milestone-project-one](Github Link here!!!).
+All my commits and project be found here [code-institute-major-project-1](Github Link here!!!).

 ## CREDIT